-At the quantitative analysis of survey finding, a one-way ANOVA was performed to identify differences between residential areas.
-Residential areas were defined according to the MoH seven districts (Ministry of Health, 2019) to allow more accurate observation on the discrimination of autistic adults from the periphery, which was presented above.
-The city or village of residency the responders had filled in the survey was converted into districts.
-Although statistically significant differences between the average number of barriers to healthcare or in the number of unmet additional needs were not observed (according to Levene test of homogeneity of variances the distribution of the variables was homogeneous, p<0.01 in both instances), there was a statistically significant difference in the responders assessment of the family physician ability to answer autistic adults needs (F (between groups df - 6, within groups df - 73) = 2.89, p <0.05).
-Scheffe post hoc test demonstrated a statistically significant difference between the average perception of the family physician between south district and north and Jerusalem districts (p <0.05, 95% C.I. =0.02-3.28, and p<0.05, 95% C.I. =0.10-3.49, respectively).
-No other significant difference between districts were observed.
-This finding can indicate the lack in knowledge regarding autistic adults among professionals is worth in the south district than in other parts of Israel.
-Strengthening the claim autistic adults who live in the periphery are further discriminated due to their intersected identity.
+For the quantitative analysis of the survey’s findings, a one-way ANOVA was performed to identify differences among residential areas.
+Residential areas were defined according to the MoH’s seven districts (Ministry of Health, 2019), to allow more accurate observations of the discrimination against autistic adults who reside at the periphery than those presented above.
+The city or village of residency the responders provided was converted into the relevant district.
+No statistically significant differences between the average number of barriers to healthcare or in the number of unmet additional needs were observed (according to Levene’s test of homogeneity of variance, the distribution of the variables was homogeneous, p<0.01, in both instances).
+However, there was a statistically significant difference in the responders’ assessment of a family physician’s ability to address the needs of autistic adults (F (between groups df - 6, within groups df - 73) = 2.89, p <0.05).
+Scheffe’s post hoc test demonstrated a statistically significant difference between the average perception of the family physician between south district and north and Jerusalem districts (p <0.05, 95% confidence interval (CI)=0.02–3.28 and p<0.05, 95% CI=0.10–3.49, respectively).
+No other significant differences between districts were observed.
+This finding suggests that the lack of knowledge among professionals with regard to autistic adults is worse in the south district than in other parts of Israel.
+It also strengthens the claim that autistic adults who live in the periphery are further discriminated against due to their intersectional identity.

-To conclude, autistic adults who reside in the geographical periphery of Israel are suffering from additional marginalization.
-This marginalization is a result of lack of professionals in the periphery and lack of knowledge among those who do provide service especially in the south, lack of public services, and the distance that is required to travel to get services which directly affect compliance.
-It is debatable if this marginalization could be mitigated by personal wealth, yet it is clear this additional social dimension of area of residency is affecting autistic adults’ life.
+To conclude, autistic adults who reside in the geographical periphery of Israel suffer from additional marginalization.
+This marginalization is the result of a lack of relevant professionals in the periphery and a lack of knowledge among those who do provide services, especially in the south of the country.
+The lack of public services and the distances that individuals are required to travel to access services also directly affect compliance.
+It is debatable whether this marginalization could be mitigated by personal wealth; however, it is clear that this additional social dimension, of an individual’s area of residency, is affecting the lives of autistic adults.

 6.1.3.
-Arab autistic adults
+Autistic adults from the Arab minority

-Another social group that was recognized as being discriminated by professionals, parents and autistics is the Arab minority.
-Arabic autistic adults are marginalized similarly to autistics from the lower socioeconomic status, and the periphery due to shortage of professionals and in public and private services dedicated for this community.
-Shai a professional who works with autistic from the Arab minority in one of the providing organizations described in his interview:
+Another social group that was recognized by professionals, parents, and autistic individuals as being discriminated against is the Arab minority.
+Autistic adults belonging to the Arab minority are marginalized in a similar way to autistic individuals who come from a lower socioeconomic background and those who live in the periphery, due to the shortage of professionals and public and private services dedicated for this community.
+Shai, a professional who works with autistic individuals from the Arab minority for one of the provider organizations, described in his interview:

-“There are a lot of parents initiatives, and a lot of organizations, businesses that have, for instance, programs of [software] quality assurence for guys with autism… all in the Jewish sector.
+“There are a lot of parents’ initiatives, and a lot of organizations, businesses that have, for instance, programs of [software] quality assurance for guys with autism… all in the Jewish sector.
 There is not even one project like this, or that resembles, a creative [project], in the Arab society.
 There is none.
 Really none.”
-(Shai, proffesional working with Arab autistic)
+(Shai, a professional who works with Arab autistic individuals.)